panyuwen/FSTcalculator/README.md

 **Details about the arguments**

 **--bfile** (required): /bplink/file/prefix.
-Note: No duplicated snpID in the bim file; Same FID and IID in the fam file, with/without gender info.
+Note: duplicated snpID or indel are not allowed; Same FID and IID in the fam file, with/without gender info.

 **--info** (required): individual info file, only samples in the info file will be used. \<IID\> \<population ID\>, 2 columns, no header, space or tab-delimited.